Cannemre/team2-jira-api/README.md

-# Inar User Management API Testing Framework
+# JIRA API Testing Framework

-This project is a testing framework for the Inar User Management API.
+This project is a testing framework for the JIRA API.
 It uses Maven for dependency management, Cucumber for behavior-driven development (BDD), Java as the programming language, RestAssured for API interaction, and Log4J2 for logging.

 ## Getting Started